roncterry/lab_env_tools/README.md

 **Detailed Description**:

-For example, if I have a course named SOLE201, according to the standards laid out previously, all of the VMs for that course should exist in a **/home/VMs/SLE201/** directory.
+For example, if I have a course named SLE201, according to the standards specified previously, all the VMs for that course should exist in a **/home/VMs/SLE201/** directory.
 Each of the VMs should be in their own directory (i.e. **/home/VMs/SLE201/SLE201-server1/**, **/home/VMs/SLE201/SLE201-server2**, etc.) and those VM directories should contain the disk image for that MV as well as a Libvirt XML VM definition file.
 The VM definition files should be named the same as the VM directory (i.e. **/home/VMs/SLE201/SLE201-server1/SLE201-server1.xml**, etc.).
 This script updates the path for the disk images in these VM definition files.

 ### host-sshfs-dirs.sh